ibm-cloud-docs/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 If you decide to use the VPC+ tool to convert and migrate your VMDK image, you must export the image to {{site.data.keyword.cos_full_notm}} before you begin using the tool.
 For more information, see [Upload data](/docs/cloud-object-storage?topic=cloud-object-storage-upload).
 {: important}

 As an alternative, you can convert your VMDK image to qcow2 and upload to {{site.data.keyword.cos_short}} yourself.
-For more information, see [Migrating VMware (VMDK) images to VPC](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-vmware-vmdk-images-to-vpc).
+For more information, see [Migrating VMDK or VHD images to VPC](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vpc).

 ### Dedicated virtual servers
 {: #dedicated-virtual-servers}